 In cases where the department determines the nursing home has violated regulations, the department may issue a citation.
 The facility then must submit a plan of correction that is acceptable to the department and correct the deficient practice.

-Even assuming a successful state investigation, it does not address the harm done to an individual nursing home resident.
-This requires a lawsuit seeking to hold the nursing home and/or its managers and employees liable for the abused resident’s medical expenses, pain and suffering and other losses.
+However even if there is a successful state investigation, it does not address the harm done to an individual nursing home resident.
+This requires a lawsuit seeking to hold the nursing home and/or its managers and employees liable for the abused resident’s medical expenses, pain and suffering, and other losses.

 Nursing homes can be held liable for abusive actions perpetrated by employees.
 An investigation may find that responsible personnel knew or should have known about the abuse.